-The only other trigram-based method that we are aware of is that of Verberne (2002), who does not use (explicit) probabilities nor even localize the possible error to a specific word.
+The only other trigram-based method that we are aware of for real-word errors is that of Verberne (2002), who does not use (explicit) probabilities nor even localize the possible error to a specific word.
 Rather, her method simply assumes that any word trigram in the text that is attested in the British National Corpus (without regard to sentence boundaries!) is correct, and any unattested trigram is a likely error; when an unattested trigram is observed, the method then tries the spelling variations of all words in the trigram to find attested trigrams to present to the user as possible corrections.
-Her evaluation was carried out on only 7100 words of the Wall Street Journal corpus, with 31 errors introduced (i.e., a density of one error in every approximately 200 words, the same as used by Hirst and Budanitsky and the present study); she obtained a recall of .33 for correction and a precision of just .05 (F = .086).
-(Verberne also tested her method on 5500 words of the BNC with 606 errors introduced (an average density of one word in nine) by inserting all possible instances from a pre-compiled list of 134 error types; this achieved correction recall of .68 and precision of .98.
-But this was a subset of her training data and the error density is quite unrealistic, so the results are not meaningful.)
+Her evaluation was carried out on only 7100 words of the Wall Street Journal corpus, with 31 errors introduced (i.e., a density of one error in every approximately 200 words, the same as used by Hirst and Budanitsky and the present study); she obtained a recall of .33 for correction and a precision of just .05 (F = .086).9